Boeing's 737 crisis deepens as production stops for first time in two decades | The Japan Times

 “Our first priority is safety, and we have set no time frame for when the work will be completed,” the agency said.

-Analysts said the shutdown was inevitable after Boeing was forced to abandon its end-of-year goal for a return to service.
+Analysts said the shutdown was inevitable after Boeing was forced to abandon its end-year goal for a return to service.

-“It is not a surprise that they don’t continue producing planes that don’t have a home,” said Adam Pilarski, senior vice president of Virginia-based consultancy AVITAS.
+“It is not a surprise that they don’t continue producing planes that don’t have a home,” said Adam Pilarski, senior vice president at Virginia-based consultancy AVITAS.

-After holding out for months by keeping its factory lines running at optimum speed for a quick return, Boeing said it has decided to focus on delivering some 400 planes that have been produced and stored, once the FAA gives the green light.
+After holding out for months by keeping its factory lines running at optimum speed for a quick return, Boeing said it had decided to put emphasis on delivering some 400 planes that have been produced and stored, once the FAA gives the green light.

 Boeing did not say what extra financial impact the 737 Max shutdown would have ahead of annual results due in January.